Koloman Moser: Legacy

-Moser was one of the designers for Austria's leading art journal Ver Sacrum.
-This art journal paid great attention to design and was designed mainly by Moser, Gustav Klimt and Josef Hoffmann.
+Moser was the lead designer for Austria's leading art journal Ver Sacrum (‘Sacred Spring’ in Latin), the official magazine of the Vienna Secession from 1898 to 1903.
+This art journal paid great attention to art and design and was managed mainly by Moser, Gustav Klimt and Josef Hoffmann.

 One of Moser's most prominent designs used in a building (The Steinhof Church) was selected as a main motif of one of the most famous euro collectors coins: the Austrian 100 euro Steinhof Church commemorative coin, minted on 9 November 2005.
 On the reverse of the coin, the Koloman Moser stained glass window over the main entrance can be seen.
 In the centre of the window is God the Father seated on a throne.
 The window is flanked with a pair of bronze angels in Jugendstil style, originally designed by Othmar Schimkowitz.

-On 3 May 2010 Swann Galleries auctioned the third volume in Moser's three-volume series "Die Quelle," containing 30 sumptuous decorations for flat surfaces, such as tapestries, wallpaper and fabrics, in the original portfolio.
+On 3 May 2010, Swann Galleries auctioned the third volume in Moser's three-volume series "Die Quelle," containing 30 sumptuous decorations for flat surfaces, such as tapestries, wallpaper and fabrics, in the original portfolio.
 Each plate was double-sided, with a colour design on one side and a black-and-white design on the other.
 It sold for an auction record price of $12,600.

 To commemorate the centennial of his death, the Museum of Applied Arts Vienna (MAK) honored Moser with one of the most comprehensive solo shows to date (19 December 2018-22 April 2019).